haozhe0302/mini-mall/README.md

 # mini-mall
 A self-practice backend Java project using SpringBoot + MySql.

-Currently concentrating on completing the logistics system component.
+Currently concentrating on completing the Orders Management System.

 Planning to deploy on Azure.